By Jerry Wilkinson

 Most of this information on Linderman Key I obtained from Pete Perdue, survivor of the 1935 hurricane, former owner of Perdue-Dean Marina former resident of Ocean Reef and now deceased.

-Other than possibly of the Tequesta Indians, the island's original owners were Dr's.
-Linderman.
-At the time I did not ask Pete for their first names.
-In the real world, both were PhD's of medicines of plants.
+Other than possibly of the Tequesta Indians, the island's original owners were Jean (Thornton) and Bert Linderman.
+Bert was an American inventor/manufacturer of commercial brakes, wood machinery, etc. .
 The Linderman's had traveled the world and used the Florida Year-Round Club (later the Angler's Club) as their land base when in this area.
-I will insert here info from my later research on early Florida Year-Round Club's operations that there were two Canadians, Bert and Jean Linderman, who donated two gasoline Delco electric generators for its operations; therefore, I feel certain that they were the same Linderman family.
+I will insert here info from my later research on early Florida Year-Round Club's operations that there were two members, Bert and Jean Linderman, who donated two gasoline Delco electric generators for its operations; therefore, I feel certain that they were the same Linderman family.

 Back to Pete, some time around the 1930s they started work on a magnificent two-story Spanish style main house with very elaborate wrought iron work.
 In addition, a guest house, staff house and a utility building for generator with banks of batteries and two huge water cisterns.
 Per Pete Perdue, the photo to the right was the mansion looking it from the water's edge.
 It was far enough up a small creek off of Broad Creek to have protection from the strong squall winds that occur without much warning.
-It is rumored to have been called Liar's Lair.
+Bert named it Liars' Lair to relfect his love for fishing.

 With close examination the location of the house can be seen at the tip of the black arrow point in the chart above.
 Few will disagree that even with today's standards, this house with all its amenities was an opulent house.